Are you dealing with a disrespectful teenager?

 But that’s neither healthy nor desirable.

-In fact, it’s usually best to ignore mildly disrespectful behavior such as shrugging the shoulders, raised eyebrows, feigned boredom, or muttering under the breath.
+In fact, it’s usually best to ignore mildly disrespectful behavior such as shrugging the shoulders, raising eyebrows, feigned boredom, or muttering under the breath.

 Disrespectful behavior in teenagers is common and is part of the process of growing up.